digitalbazaar/jsonld-signatures/README.md

 - https://w3id.org/security/v2

-If you require other documents to be loaded then you will need to provide a `documentLoader` that can fetch them. jsonld.js provides both a node and browser `documentLoader` you can use, however, depending on your use case, you may increase security by using a custom `documentLoader` that is similarly strict and will only load a subset of documents that is constrained by some technical,
+If you require other documents to be loaded then you will need to provide a `documentLoader` that can provide them. jsonld.js provides both a node and browser `documentLoader` you can use, however, depending on your use case, you may increase security by using a custom `documentLoader` that is similarly strict and will only load a subset of documents that is constrained by some technical,